Orbital and periorbital cellulitis

 0 images remaining

-On images we can see increased attenuation of fat planes of left peri-orbital area with extraconal extension along the medial rectus muscle.
+On elected images we can see increased attenuation of fat planes of left peri-orbital area with extraconal extension along the medial rectus muscle.
 It is also noted a slight compression on the orbit.
 The intraconal region is preserved and there is no extension to the central nervous system.

 Orbital cellulitis is a postseptal infectious process most commonly caused by paranasal sinusitis, which spreads to the orbit via a perivascular pathway 1.